canonical/sphinx-docs-starter-pack/docs/tutorial/set-up.rst

 Remove the unneeded files
 =========================

-Next, review the files inherited from the starter pack and remove those that could interfere with your project.
+Next, review the starter pack files and remove those that could interfere with your project.

 Remove the files that can't be reused: